CoolProp/CoolProp/Web/develop/buildbot.rst

 From the root of the git checkout (this will use the master.cfg from CoolProp)::

+    virtualenv buildbot-sandbox
+    source buildbot-sandbox/bin/activate
-    pip install buildbot
+    pip install sqlalchemy==0.7.10 buildbot
     cd dev/buildbot
     buildbot create-master master
     buildbot start master

 The file ``buildbot-private.py`` (which is a python module with the passwords for the slaves as well as the buildbot website), should also be placed in the master folder next to master.cfg.
 Alternatively, you can put the ``buildbot_private.py`` in another folder on the master's computer and make a soft-link in the master folder to point to the buildbot_private.py file.

 If you want to completely restart the master, you can do::